Understanding the Foreclosure Timeline in Dallas–Fort Worth

 Kristine Solis

-Short Sale vs Selling Before Auction — Critical Differences in Dallas–Fort Worth
+Short Sale vs Selling Before Auction in Dallas-Fort Worth — Critical Differences

 Another option homeowners hear about is a short sale.
 A short sale occurs when the lender agrees to accept less than the full loan balance to allow the property to sell.